michaelsteven/terraform-openshift4-azure/README.md

 ** Note that this version will implement the following custom scenario:
 1. leverage an existing Azure Storage Account for coreos vhd, boot logs, and installer ignition files
-2. leverage existing DNS with predefined record sets for api, api-int, and *.app 2.1 You need to record the value of the IP assigned to api and api-int.
+2. leverage existing DNS with predefined record sets for api, api-int, and *.app
+- Before starting you need to record the value of the IP assigned to api and api-int.
 These are the same and reference the front end ip of the loadbalancer
-  2.2.You need to record the value of the IP that will be assigned to *.apps
+- Before starting you need to record the value of the IP that will be assigned to *.apps

 ![Topology](./media/topology.svg)